grafana/redshift-datasource/docs/sources/template-variables.md

 1. Click **Add variable**.
 1. Select **Query** as the variable type.
 1. Select the Amazon Redshift data source.
-1. Enter a SQL query in the query editor.
+1. Enter an SQL query in the query editor.
 1. Click **Run query** to preview the variable options.
 1. Click **Apply**.